 Troubleshooting stick drift on the DualSense PS5 controller involves a number of different steps.
 We'll start with the relatively easy, and go from there:

 - Make sure your console and controller are fully up-to-date.
-This is something your console should do automatically, but you can check that you're on the right software version.
+Your console should do this automatically, but you can check that you're on the right software version.
 We have a handy guide you can follow.

 - If this doesn't help, then you can reset your controller.
 There's a small hole on the back of the DualSense, next to the Sony logo.
 Find a tool like a paperclip, and press and hold down the button for 5 seconds.
 Then connect your controller to your PS5 via USB, and press the PS button.

 - You can go into the controller settings and reduce the Trigger Effect Intensity.
 Turning this down, or off, may help reduce drift.

 - Also in the controller settings menu is the option to switch off the Bluetooth connection: Settings > Accessories > Controllers > Communication Method > Turn Off Bluetooth.
 Turning off Bluetooth, and then turning it back on can sometimes work.

 - A final point worth mentioning is to make sure you are keeping your joystick clean.
 If there is any sort of buildup of dust, or sweat or dirt, this can impact performance.
 So it's well worth keeping things clean.
 Using a clean dry cloth, wipe around the joystick's base, where it meets the controller.
 There's some further advice here.

 If none of these remedies works, then it's probably time to contact Sony, to investigate having your controller repaired or replaced.
 Especially if you are still under warranty (usually for 12 months from purchase).
 You can contact Sony for further help here.